dreeves/calpuz/README.md

 10. If we do find a tunnel of size uq, treat that tunnel as a size-uq region the same way we do for size-5 and size-6 regions.
 11. If the tunnel is not fillable by one of the pieces in the queue, mark the cells of the tunnel as unfillable and backtrack.
 12. If the tunnel is fillable by a piece, immediately place the piece coincident with the tunnel.

+Alternate Tunnel Detection Algorithm:

+1. As above, only proceed if all pieces in the queue have the same size, uq.
+2. Label every vacant cell with its neighbor count: the number of vacant neighbors it has.
+3. For each cell c that has a neighbor count of 2, call those 2 vacant neighbors nbr1 and nbr2 and do steps 4-8.
+(What if nbr1 and nbr2 are connected via another path than through c?
+That's fine, the right thing should end up happening.)
+4. Do a flood-fill from nbr1.
+That is, mark as a candidate tunnel every cell connected through nbr1, not including c.
+5. If that candidate tunnel is less than size uq, add cell c to it.
+6. If it's still less than size uq, add cell nbr2 to it.
+7. It's a tunnel if it now has size uq.
+8. Repeat steps 4-7 but with nbr1 and nbr2 swapped (nbr2 in step 4, nbr1 in step 6).

 Musing (I haven't tried this yet):